sl-design-system/components/website/src/categories/components/form-field/usage.md

 ## When to use

-The form component should be used whenever you have a form that needs to be filled out by a user.
-The form component is a container for form fields.
+The form and form field components should be used wherever you have a form that needs to be filled out by a user.
+The form component is a container for form fields, and the form field component is a container for form controls.

 </section>